 Most common cuisine: Mexican

 What Is Hominy Corn?

-This type of corn is used in making corn meal, corn flakes, and other grain products, as opposed to sweet corn, which is the well-known vegetable that can be eaten on the cob.
-Hominy is the essential ingredient in such staples as grits and corn tortillas.
+Hominy is made from maize, which is also called field corn and can be white or yellow.
+This type of corn is used in making cornmeal, corn flakes, and other grain products.
+It's different from sweet corn, which can be eaten on the cob.
+Hominy is the essential ingredient in grits and corn tortillas.

-The nixtamalized hominy can be dried and then ground and simmered to make grits (also called hominy grits).
-Alternately, the processed hominy can be cooked until soft and then used as a thickening agent in soups, stews, and casseroles.
-Posole is a traditional Mexican soup made with hominy.
+Preparing dried hominy is much like cooking dried beans; rinse and soak them first before simmering.
+Dried and ground up nixtamalized hominy can be cooked to make grits (also called hominy grits).
+Alternately, the processed hominy can be cooked until soft and then used as a thickening agent in soups, stews, and casseroles such as posole, a traditional Mexican soup made with hominy.
+It's versatile!